NixOS/nix.dev/source/tutorials/first-shell.rst

    nix-shell

-The command will start downloading the missing packages from the cache.
+The command will start downloading the missing packages from the default binary cache.

-This may take a few moments.
-When it is done, you are dropped into a new shell.
+Once it's' done, you are dropped into a new shell.
 This shell provides the packages specified in ``shell.nix``.

 Run ``htop`` to confirm it is present.
 Quit the program again by hitting